awsdocs/amazon-rds-user-guide/doc_source/USER_Events.overview.md

 # Overview of Amazon RDS event notification<a name="USER_Events.overview"></a>

 Amazon RDS groups events into categories that you can subscribe to so that you can be notified when an event in that category occurs\.
-Amazon RDS event notification is only available for unencrypted SNS topics\.
-If you specify an encrypted SNS topic, event notifications aren't sent for the topic\.

 **Topics**
 + [RDS resources eligible for event subscription](#USER_Events.overview.resources)